-Each Poll Official must sign the payroll sheet to designate that he/she worked on Election Day.
+Each poll official must sign the payroll sheet to designate that he/she worked on Election Day.
 Pay will not be provided to worker who does not sign the sheet.
-A worker who fails to sign the sheet must contact the poll manager who will notify the VR&E Office that the worker's name should be added to the payroll.
-Poll Managers should note the hours worked for each poll official that do not work the entire Election Day.
+A worker who fails to sign the sheet must contact the poll manager who will notify the Election office that the worker's name should be added to the payroll.
+Workers should note the hours worked if they do not work the entire Election Day.

-Poll Official checks are issued as soon as possible after each election but generally payroll takes two (2) weeks to be completed.
+Poll official checks are issued as soon as possible after each election but generally payroll takes 2 weeks to be completed.
 The check is mailed to each poll official at the address listed on the payroll sheet.
 Taxes and FICA are not withheld but all income is reported to the Internal Revenue Service via W-2 forms at the end of the tax year.